From The History of Philosophy: A Short Survey

 *Negation (not): “It is not day”

-These four connectives are also foundational to computer programming where they are better known as “Boolean operators,” named after the 19th century British mathematician George Boole.
+These four connectives are also foundational to computer programming where they are better known as “Boolean operators,” named after the nineteenth-century British mathematician George Boole.

 A third aspect of Stoic logic is the underlying logical structure of arguments.
 Suppose, for example, that I make the following statement: “Plato is breathing, so he must be alive”.
 This short sentence contains an argument and, according to the Stoics, the underlying structure of it is this: